dtrap/dtrap.github.io/_posts/2014-09-10-stax-on-stax-on-stax.md

 Serving media and in so doing, compiling the collected meta-data for future Netflix-original production is smart, but it's also revolutionary.
 It's artful in a way that balances the technical with the creative, and that's just one success story!

-I am specifically excited about this work because I love writing readable material that reduces barrier to entry.
+I am specifically excited about this work because I love making projects, hacking on things and generating material that reduces barrier to entry.
 This is often an issue in highly technical architectures, and I hope to make the start-up process more accessible.
 I am both humbled and elated to be joining this wonderful team!